 If you need to use more than one parameter, you can list them in the LIST_OF_JSONS.txt file specified in the Filename section.

-Then add the mapping into the CSV Data Set Config’s Variable Names:
+/Users/raaliev/perf/dev_out2/102.json,40Then add the mapping into the CSV Data Set Config’s Variable Names:

-In this example, we used a __FileToString function.
-This function allows you to read the file contents from the specifed file which is a variable in our example.
+Path: /${NO}/postIn this example, we used the __FileToString function.
+This function allows you to read the file contents from the specified file, which is a variable in our example.

-Another useful function is __StringFromFile which is basically the same as CSV Data Set Config, but the CSV Data Set Config element is limited to one file only.
-Using the function you can read multiple files.
+Another useful function is __StringFromFile, which is basically the same as CSV Data Set Config, but the CSV Data Set Config element is limited to one file only.
+Using the function, you can read multiple files.
 If the end of the file is reached, the file is rotated.

-and configure HTTP Authorization Manager:
+and configure the HTTP Authorization Manager:

-If username and password are supposed to be different for different calls, you can use __StringFromFile to extract the login and password from the CSV file.
+If the username and password are supposed to be different for different calls, you can use __StringFromFile to extract the login and password from the CSV file.

-For the OAuth-protected endpoints, we need to extract the authorization token and pass it into the next request.
+For OAuth-protected endpoints, we need to extract the authorization token and pass it into the next request.

 First of all, we need to add one more “HTTP Request” sampler and configure it accordingly:

 The response is a JSON structure with access_token in it.
 Then we need to extract the access token.
-We need to add Regular Expression Extractor as under the token HTTP request element:
+We need to add Regular Expression Extractor under the token HTTP request element:

 The access_token variable is used for the subsequent calls:

-- create a call to a target page using JSESSIONID cookie
+- create a call to Spring’s

 For the SAP Commerce Cloud Storefront Accelerator, the plans are provided by SAP:

-bin/ext-template/yacceleratortest/resources/jmeter/B2BAcceleratorTestPlan.jmx bin/ext-template/yacceleratortest/resources/jmeter/MarketplaceAcceleratorTestPlan.jmx bin/ext-template/yacceleratortest/resources/jmeter/AcceleratorTestPlan.jmx
+bin/ext-template/yacceleratortest/resources/jmeter/B2BAcceleratorTestPlan.jmx

-In this article, I explained how the original task can be solved with JMeter.
+bin/ext-template/yacceleratortest/resources/jmeter/AcceleratorTestPlan.jmxIn this article, I explained how the original task can be solved with JMeter.

 Stay tuned!